LauraEmmaVarney/fe-tech-task/README.md

 This will reply with a web address (usually http://127.0.0.1:8000 or http://127.0.0.1:8001).
 You can then access the checkout SPA by going to that URL, with `/checkout` on the end (e.g. http://127.0.0.1:8000/checkout)

+### 4. Recompile assets
+Using Node v16, please run `npm i` to install the dependencies.

-The frontend tooling is currently webpack, so you can build the code in dev mode with `npm run watch` or `npm run dev`.
+The frontend tooling is currently webpack, so you can then build the code in dev mode with `npm run watch` or `npm run dev`.
 There is no need to do a production build for this task.